learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 rvm --default use 2.7.3
 ```

-You should also install the latest version of `bundler` and `rails`:
+You should also install the latest versions of `bundler` and `rails`:

 ```sh
 gem install bundler